hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 }
 ```

-The DAO is used to create one instance of the table to use in the `FROM` clause of the query.
+The DAO is used to create one instance of the table that will be used within the `FROM` query clause.
 More
 instances of the same or other tables &mdash; and/or views &mdash; can be used to define queries with joins.

 The table instance can be used to reference the columns of the table (as in `e.name`) and to